ahmadigbaryia/kotchi-ui/README.md

 # Web Components UI Kit

-a POC to create a UI Kit using web components to be used nativly in any browser
+POC to create a UI Kit using web components to be used nativly in any browser